quipucords/quipucords/docs/source/configure.rst

 - Accepting or changing the default exposed server port
 - Selecting a directory for SSH keys
-- Selecting a directory for the SQLlite database
+- Selecting a directory for the SQLite database
 - Selecting a directory for log output
-- Selecting a database (postgres or sqlite3) by setting `QPC_DBMS`
+- Selecting a database (postgres or sqlite) by setting `QPC_DBMS`
    - If you are using postgres as your database, you will also have the following options:

      - (Optional) Specifying the database name via `QPC_DBMS_DATABASE`